GeomicrobiologyLab/Git-Started/Instructions.md

 ## 4. Download the github desktop application

-   This will create a folder in your documents folder called Github.
+   This will create a folder in your documents folder called Github. fniauewnfuinfuafn kdfiuaesfnuw shkfiuajeu jkaehiufaheiurha ashedfrauheriu aejhfraiuwehriu asehruaisejrui sehfuiawheriu

-   This is where all of your files will be.
+   This is where all of your files will be. (new paragrpah)

 You can download the repositories to your computer